abdrahmansoltan/Learning-Notes/Backend/Databases/GraphQL.md

 ## GraphQL

-GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.
+GraphQL is an open-source **data query and manipulation language for APIs**, and a runtime for fulfilling queries with existing data.

 - GraphQL uses a strongly typed system to define the capabilities of an API.
 All the types that are exposed in an API are written down in a schema using the GraphQL Schema Definition Language (SDL) and/or code-first.